shehzadfalcon/insert-bulk-json-mongo/README.md

       $ sudo apt install pnpm

 - #### Other Operating Systems
-  You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://pnpm.io/installation).
+  You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official PNPM website](https://pnpm.io/installation).

 If the installation was successful, you should be able to run the following command.